Graph Skeletons and Diminishing Minors: Introduction

 \section{Introduction}

-Coarse geometry has natural connections with graph theory, and several recent works have found new connections and suggest some far reaching directions.
+Coarse geometry has natural connections with graph theory, several recent works have found new results and suggest some far reaching directions.
 In \cite{GP23} Georgakopoulos and Papasoglu list several such results by various groups of researchers, and herald the emergence of the field of ``Coarse Graph Theory".

-One of the themes of \cite{GP23} is graph minors and their coarse versions, and the role they play in exploring the coarse geometry of graphs.
-The paper also looks at metric trees, stars and in combination with Fujiwara\cite{FP23} outerplanar graphs to give coarse characterizations in terms of asymptotic minor exclusions and some metric properties.
+Some of the themes of \cite{GP23} are looking at graph minors, their coarse versions, and the role they play in exploring the coarse geometry of graphs.
+The paper also looks at metric trees and stars, and, in combination with a paper by Fujiwara and Papasoglu \cite{FP23}, outerplanar graphs, to give coarse characterizations in terms of asymptotic minor exclusions and some metric properties.

-Inspired by the techniques used in these proofs Section \ref{Section:CoarseSkel} gives a general approach to constructing a ``Coarse Skeleton" of a graph in terms of a ``Scale" and a ``Connectivity".
-We consider (coarse) bottlenecking (Definitions \ref{nEdgeB} \& \ref{mFnB}) as an natural theme to study to understand the coarse geometry of graphs.
-In the case of $n=1,2$, coarse bottlenecking has been previously explored in the context of trees \cite{M05} and in the context of cacti \cite{FP23} - and has proved to be an interesting concept.
+Our work is inspired by some of the questions and techniques in the papers mentioned above.
+Section \ref{Section:CoarseSkel} gives a general approach to constructing a ``Coarse Skeleton" of a graph in terms of a ``Scale" and a ``Connectivity".
+We consider coarse bottlenecking (Definitions \ref{nEdgeB} \& \ref{mFnB}) as an natural theme to study for understanding the coarse geometry of graphs.
+In the case of $n=1,2$, coarse bottlenecking has been previously explored in the context of trees \cite{M05} and cacti \cite{FP23}.
+It has proved to be an interesting concept.
 We define $n$-edge bottlenecking and its coarse version and show that coarse bottlenecking is one method to ensure that the skeletons of a graph capture its structure.
-Attempting to unravel connections between asymptotic and ordinary minor exclusion, we prove Theorem \ref{Theorem:StarvingMinor} and Theorem \ref{M,M reduces to 2}, as progress towards resolving Conjecture 1.1 of \cite{GP23}.
+Towards unraveling connections between asymptotic and ordinary minor exclusion, we provide the following summary of main results. \begin{Theorem*}\textbf{(See Theorem \ref{Theorem:StarvingMinor} and Theorem \ref{M,M reduces to 2})}

+Let $G$ be a coarsely bottlenecked graph that has some excluded asymptotic minor $H$. \begin{itemize} \item If $G$ contains an at most $M$ fat $H$-minor for $M>4$ then a $(2,2)$-skeleton of $G$ will contain an at most $(M+\frac{M}{2}-2)$-fat $H$ minor. \item There exists a graph $G'$ that is quasi-isometric to $G$ such that $G'$ contains at most a $2$-fat $H$ minor.
+Furthermore if $G$ contains no $M$-fat $H$ minor then such a $G'$ may be constructed by taking the $(M,M)$-skeleton of $G$. \end{itemize} \end{Theorem*}

+Shortly after a prior version of this work was put on arXiv we were informed by Victor Chepoi of a related work \cite{CDNRV2010} that introduces and uses a notion of ``relaxed metric minors" that is similar to a fat minor and uses a construction called a ``layered partition".